Kookaburra Cottage, 4 bedrooms, our best cottage with most features

-Kookaburra is larger, better appointed and more homely than our other cottages.
-It has a beautiful view over the immediately adjacent dam.
-It has not been rated by AAA but if it was it would be higher than our 4 regular star cottages, probably between 4.5 and 5 stars.
-Our ownstairs office will be locked off from guest access but will be visited through its external door for short periods from time to time by staff.
+Kookaburra Cottage located just off our entrance road, is larger, better appointed and more homely than our other cottages.
+It has a view over the immediately adjacent lily-covered dam.
+It has never been rated by a rating agency but if it was it would be higher than our regular 4-star cottages, probably rating between 4.5 and 5 stars.
+High speed wi-fi is available..

-There are two bedrooms upstairs.They are carpeted and are air-conditioned by external split-cycle systems.
-The king bed can be unzipped by us to make two singles for guests if required.
-There is space, if required in the king room to put in another foldup single bed.The queen bedroom has less free floor space spacious but is comfortable.
-Both rooms can be used for study or work having large timber desk-tops sitting below large picture windows that overlook the dam.
+There are two bedrooms upstairs.They are carpeted and are separately air-conditioned by external split-cycle systems.
+The king beds can be unzipped by us to make two singles for guests if required.
+There is space, if required in one room to put in up to 2 foldup beds, the other, one.
+Both rooms can be used for study or work, each has a timber desk-top sitting below large picture windows that overlook the dam.

 The laundry has a large washing machine, dryer, iron and ironing board.
 Clothes can be hung to dry on the rear washing line.